christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 Control over rules enables a high degree of control over legislation outcomes.
 The inability to credibly commit to legislative rules means that there is an inability to credibly commit to legislative policy outcomes.
 As such legislators, even those exclusively motivated by passing legislation, will be highly influenced in their behaviour by credible commitments about legislative rules.

-I have tried to clarify key points from the above discussion in the text (especially the footnote on page 3).
+I have tried to clarify key points from the above discussion in the text (pages 3-4 and especially the footnote on page 3).
 Due to word count limitations, I have not discussed this point at length.
 However, I would be more than happy to develop the discussion further if the reviewers deem it necessary.

 It becomes even more difficult to separate the two given that policy outcomes can affect control of future legislative resources.
 For example, a recent brawl in South Korea was over media ownership regulations.
 Allowing greater consolidation of media ownership, many feared, would politically advantage the main right-wing governing party by enabling increased control of the media by sympathetic news outlets.
 The US case study in the article is another case in point.
 Creating a more proportional Senate would likely lead to the end of slavery--a policy outcome.
 This would then effectively end slave owning politicians' legislative power in the future.
 I would be happy to include a discussion of this in the article, but haven't so far due to word count limits.